About

 My Approach to Therapy

 When you decide to reach out for help from a therapist, you want someone who is empathetic, trustworthy, and invested in you.
 Research confirms this.
-The best predictor of therapy success is your relationship with your therapist – do you like her, is she trustworthy, do you share common goals?
+The best predictor of therapy success is your relationship with your therapist – do you like them, are they trustworthy, do you share common goals?
 My first priority is creating a strong relationship with you.
 Therapy can be hard work, and for us to be successful together we need to have a strong bond, an ability to be honest with each other, and the confidence to challenge ourselves to make sure you reach all of your treatment goals.

 I also believe in using therapy practices that are based on scientific evidence.
 You are investing significant time, money, and energy into therapy, so I believe strongly that it is my duty to provide you with support that is grounded in the latest research in order to maximize your improvements.
 My primary approaches include cognitive-behavioral therapy, acceptance and commitment therapy, and motivational interviewing.
 These approaches are not a fit for everyone, so I pick and choose based on my experience to meet your individual needs.